 “In the next five to seven years, we expect an increase in our agri product trade to China by about $10 billion,” he said.

-PM Sharif held separate engagements with Chinese provincial authorities and leading companies including Alibaba Group, CATL and StarCharge to explore industrial cooperation and investment opportunities.
+PM Sharif held separate engagements with Chinese provincial authorities and leading companies, including Alibaba Group, CATL and StarCharge, to explore industrial cooperation and investment opportunities.

 Pakistani and Chinese officials, on the other hand, agreed to establish a joint working group to explore cooperation in battery cell manufacturing and advanced energy technologies during meetings with CALB Group in Jiangsu province.